ibm-cloud-docs/containers/cs_storage_portworx.md

    3. Verify that all worker nodes that you wanted to include in your Portworx storage layer are included by reviewing the **StorageNode** column in the **Cluster Summary** section of your CLI output.
 Worker nodes that are included in the storage layer are displayed with `Yes` in the **StorageNode** column.

-      Because Portworx runs as a daemon set in your cluster, new worker nodes that you add to your cluster are automatically inspected for raw block storage and added to the Portworx data layer.
+      Because Portworx runs as a daemon set in your cluster, existing worker nodes are automatically inspected for raw block storage and added to the Portworx data layer when you deploy Portworx.
+If you add worker nodes to your cluster and add raw block storage to those workers, restart the Portworx pods on the new worker nodes so that your storage volumes are detected by the daemon set.
       {: note}

    4. Verify that each storage node is listed with the correct amount of raw block storage by reviewing the **Capacity** column in the **Cluster Summary** section of your CLI output.